Frequently Asked Questions

 Will GFI Notify notify me if my entire house loses power?

 Yes, this is another important benefit of GFI Notify that is included with your purchase.
-GFI Notify will let you know of that whole house power loss generally within 4 minutes.
-And, GFI Notify will also inform you when power to your entire house is restored.
-For this situation, we intentionally wait 4 minutes to avoid false alarms as much as possible such as would occur with a router reboot.
+GFI Notify’s server will let you know of that whole house power loss generally within 6 minutes, even if there is a loss of your wifi signal.
+We intentionally wait 6 minutes to avoid false alarms as much as possible such as would occur with a router reboot.
+And, GFI Notify’s server will also inform you when power to your entire house is restored.

 Can I plug an appliance into the SmartPlug?